isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Carbon Tax.md

 sectors.
 Facilities in other sectors also indirectly face a carbon price on the electricity they consume as power generation companies are expected to pass on some degree of their own tax burden through increased electricity tariffs.
-After we accounting for fuel excise duties that incentivises the reduction of transport emissions, the overall coverage rises to about 90%.</p>
+After accounting for fuel excise duties that incentivises the reduction of transport emissions, the overall coverage rises to about 90%.</p>
 <p><strong>2.
 How are emissions-intensive trade-exposed (EITE) sectors determined?
 Why is there a need for the transition framework for EITE sectors?</strong>
 </p>